VeronikaRuliskova/help/docs/orders.md

 sidebar_label: Orders
 ---

-When [creating an offer](offers.md#how-can-i-create-and-send-an-offer) in the [Smart SMS campaign](building-and-sending-campaigns.md#how-do-i-create-and-send-smart-sms-campaign-on-bulkgate), you have an option to include an order form.
-Adding an order form to your offer enables your recipient to express interest in your offer, and you to collect valuable contact information from them.
+When [creating an offer](offers.md#how-can-i-create-and-send-an-offer) in the [Smart SMS campaign](creating-smart-sms-campaign.md#how-do-i-create-smart-sms-campaign), you have an option to include an [order form.](order-form.md#what-is-an-order-form-and-how-can-i-activate-it) Adding an order form to your offer enables your recipient to express interest in your offer, and you to collect valuable contact information from them.
 When somebody fills the order form, it becomes visible in your [order list.](#where-do-i-see-orders-from-customers)

-## How can I create an order form?
-To create an order form:
-1. Reach the 8th step of [creating an offer](offers.md#how-can-i-create-and-send-an-offer) and activate Request order.
-2. Scroll down and click on the edit icon in the order form.
-3. Enter the headline title of the order form.
-4. Select items you want your recipients to fill if they decide to order your offer, and type the correct translation.
-5. Click Show preview and see how to form looks like.
-6. Click Save as new and enter a name for the new form.
-You can use it later.

 ## Where do I see orders from customers?
 To see orders from your customers that have filled an [order form you created.](#how-can-i-create-an-order-form):